mlim1972/gateway-consul/README.md

 - [gateway](/gateway): this is the Spring Cloud Gateway
 - [service1](/service1): this is the service that is exposed by the gateway.
 This service is written using [micronaut](https://micronaut.io)
-- [service2](/service2): this service is reference by service1.
+- [service2](/service2): this service is referenced by service1.
 This
 service is written using [micronaut](https://micronaut.io)

 ### Requirements